 - Right-click on your wireless network adapter and select "Update driver."
 If updates are available, install them.

-- If updating doesn’t work, uninstall the driver and restart your laptop to reinstall it automatically.
+- If updating doesn't work, uninstall the driver, then restart your laptop to have it reinstall automatically.

 4. Ensure the Wi-Fi Adapter is Enabled on the Laptop